Piccadilly Theatre Overview

 In its early days, the Piccadilly operated as a cinema and made entertainment history when it premiered the very first talking picture to be shown in Britain, The Singing Fool with Al Jolson.
 He also opened the Jazz Singer in 1928 and appeared afterwards on-stage to sing Mammie.
 The Piccadilly has presented most forms of stage entertainment from Who's Afraid of Virginia Woolf? (with its original Broadway cast) to A Night with Dame Edna.
 There have been a variety of Royal Shakespeare Company productions including Edward II starring Ian McKellen, and Henry Fonda also made his West End debut in the solo play, Clarence Darrow.

 The 1990s witnessed an expansion in musicals, ballet and dance, notably the most successful commercial ballet season ever to play in the West End, with Adventures in Motion Pictures' Swan Lake.
 The Piccadilly has been home to a season of plays directed by Sir Peter Hall, starring famous names such as Judi Dench, Michael Pennington, Julia MacKenzie and Eric Sykes.
 It has also hosted the smash-hit musical Spend Spend Spend starring the Olivier award-winning actress, Barbara Dickson, the sell-out run of Shockheaded Peter, Noises Off starring Lynn Redgrave, Ragtime, the transfer of the National Theatre's acclaimed production of Jumpers, Jailhouse Rock, Guys and Dolls and Grease the Musical.
-Recent productions include Ghost the Musical, Viva Forever!, a West End revival of Dirty Dancing, the transfer of multi-award winning Jersey Boys, a series of Russian plays performed by the Sovermennik theatre group and, most recently, Annie.
-The Piccadilly is now home to Strictly Ballroom - The Musical.
+Recent productions include Ghost the Musical, Viva Forever!, a West End revival of Dirty Dancing, the transfer of multi-award winning Jersey Boys, a series of Russian plays performed by the Sovermennik theatre group, Annie which has embarked on a UK tour, and most recently, The National Theatre's award-winning production of The Curious Incident of the Dog in the Night-Time.
+The Piccadilly is now home to The Lehman Trilogy.